 Many plants and animals that live in freshwater streams can’t survive in extra salty water and many of us (more than 118 million Americans) depend on local streams for drinking water.
 Water treatment plants are not equipped to filter out the extra salt, so it can end up in your tap water and even corrode your pipes.

-When you take the Salt Watch Pledge, you will be sent a FREE kit with everything you need to find out whether road salt pollution is a problem in your local stream.
-Your data will be uploaded using the app Water Reporter and will provide important information on the health of our watershed.
+When you take the Salt Watch Pledge, you will be sent a kit with everything you need to find out whether road salt pollution is a problem in your local stream.
+Your data will be uploaded using the app Water Reporter or emailed to FRWA and will provide important information on the health of our watershed.
+You can monitor road salts year-round!
+FRWA found some locations in the watershed were higher in chloride during summer months and winter storms.